Professional Bull Riders: Zantrex-3 Insta-Shot Grudge Match

 Beginning in the middle of the 2008 BFTS season, the rider who won the previous event went up against another BFTS rider of his choice at the next event.
-Each rider would get on a bull selected by the then-PBR Director of Livestock, Cody Lambert at the end of the event’s regular first round.
+Each rider would get on a bull selected by the then-PBR Director of Livestock, Cody Lambert at the end of the event's regular first round.
 The rider who successfully rode his bull or the rider who scored more points if both covered their bulls won $5,000 courtesy of Zantrex-3 Insta-Shot.
 If neither rider covered his bull, the bounty increased by $5,000 at the next BFTS event.
 If a rider won the money, the bounty reverted back to $5,000 at the following event.
-This challenge only lasted from the middle to the end of the 2008 BFTS regular season and points won by riders did not count towards the world standings.
+This challenge only lasted from the middle to the end of the 2008 BFTS regular season and points won by riders for eight-second qualified rides did not count towards the world standings.

 Rocky Mountain Elk Foundation (RMEF) Trophy Bull Challenge

-From 2009 to 2010, this challenge sponsored by the Rocky Mountain Elk Foundation was added.
+In 2009 and 2010, this challenge sponsored by the Rocky Mountain Elk Foundation was added.
 It was a season long challenge.
 Cody Lambert selected three bulls from every long round of each BFTS event.
 If the bull bucked the rider off, the stock contractor received one point.
 If the rider achieved a successful ride, the rider received a point.
 The winners of the challenge, the top three riders and stock contractors with the most points received an RMEF outdoor adventure of their choice, which happened at the end of the season.

 Champions and awards

-Heroes and Legends Celebrations lists the Ring of Honor, Brand of Honor, Sharon Shoulders Award, Jim Shoulders Lifetime Achievement Award, and Ty Murray Top Hand Award.
-The Ring of Honor for bull riders is equivalent to a hall of fame induction.
+The Heroes and Legends Celebration lists the Ring of Honor, Brand of Honor, Sharon Shoulders Award, Jim Shoulders Lifetime Achievement Award, and Ty Murray Top Hand Award.
+The Ring of Honor for bull riders and Brand of Honor for bulls are equivalent to a hall of fame induction.